dougeby/IntuneDocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 > [!NOTE]
 > If you delete the token from the Intune classic portal before migrating to Azure, Intune might restore a deleted Apple token.
 You can delete the token again from the Azure portal.

 ### Step 1.
-Download the Intune public key certificate required to create the token.
+Download the Intune public key certificate required to create the token

 1. In the [Intune in the Azure portal](https://aka.ms/intuneportal), choose **Device enrollment** > **Apple enrollment** > **Enrollment Program Tokens** > **Add**.